aviart/gd-star-rating/branches/1.8/readme.txt

 == Changelog ==
 = 1.8.5 =
-* Added some new tags for T2 thumbs
+* Added some new tags for T2 rating blocks
+* Additional CSS classes for rating blocks
 * Some functions improved
 * Proper use of thumbs voting rules
 * Few minor bugs fixes